Sonia Agarwal: Personal life

 Born in Chandigarh, Sonia's mother tongue is Punjabi.
 Sonia married Selvaraghavan, a director in Tamil cinema, in December 2006.
-She gave up acting after her marriage.
-The couple divorced in 2010.
-She has since returned to performing.
+She gave up acting after her marriage and resumed her career after their divorce in 2010.

-Early career
+Career

 During her school days, Sonia got an offer to act in a serial on Zee TV.
-She then made her film debut with the 2002 Telugu film Nee Premakai, in which she did a small role, after which she acted in a Kannada film Chandu opposite Sudeep.
+She then made her film debut with the 2002 Telugu film, Nee Premakai, in which she had a small role, after which she acted in a Kannada film Chandu opposite Sudeep.